Find Affordable College Courses

 Oberlin, OH

-Oberlin College ranked #7 on this year’s Best Neurobiology & Neurosciences Schools in the Great Lakes Region list.
-Located in the fringe town of Oberlin, Oberlin is a private not-for-profit school with a small student population.
+Oberlin College came in at #7 in this year’s edition of the Best Neurobiology & Neurosciences Schools in the Great Lakes Region ranking.
+Located in the town of Oberlin, Oberlin is a private not-for-profit school with a small student population.

 The average amount in student loans that neurobiology majors at Oberlin take out is $25,533.